SACHSTech/careers-in-computer-science-VictoriaWoo/README.md

 In web development, there are few specific degrees, however it is traditionally coupled with a bachelor in computer science.
 The key to success is commitment to ongoing learning to stay on top of fast moving changes/updates to languages, tool and trends.

-***
+A few possible paths in education are outlined below:

+1) Associate in web development
+    * two year program
+    * entry level positions
-1) Associate in web development (two year program, focusing on getting students in and out, can get entry level postions)
+    * focused on getting students in and out
-2) Bachelor in computer science (traditional path, at least four years)
+2) Bachelor in computer science
+    * four year minimum
+    * "traditional" path
-3) Master’s in web development (most take two years, complete a bachelor’s degree first)
+3) Master’s in web development
+    * most take approximately two years
+    * requires a bachelor’s degree
-4) Web development concentrations (choose a focus within web development, e.g. full-stack, web design, web programming, helpful if you want to pursue a particular niche in web development)
+4) Web development concentrations
+    * choose a focus within web development (e.g. full-stack, web design, web programming)
+    * helpful if you want to pursue a particular niche in web development
-5) Web development bootcamps (intensive, accelerated path, around 14 weeks, still cost a tuition)
+5) Web development bootcamps
+    * intensive, accelerated path
+    * approximately 14 weeks
+    * tuition still required
-6) Web development certifications (demonstrate your competence in a particular skills and you meet industry standards, e.g. Google Developers Certification)
+6) Web development certifications
+    * demonstrate your competence in a particular skills and that you meet industry standards
+    * e.g. Google Developers Certification
-Increasing worthwhile investment, employers are increasingly dependent
+    * increasingly worthwhile investment, employers are becoming more dependent

 ### **What Technical and Non-Technical Skills do I need?**